 It has also, like others, brought more transparency into the value chain with probable future developments including the use of AI and Blockchain to ensure that the diamond chain goes unhacked by potential villains and wrongdoers.
 Playing both fields, De Beers promotes the two facets of its diamonds – on the one side continuing the legend by stating that natural diamonds mark life’s greatest moments, and on the other explaining to greener consumers that “Lightbox jewellery is not forever – but fine just for now.”

-Lab-grown diamonds are primarily produced in Malaysia, China, Russia and some other Asian countries such as Singapore, which houses the world’s largest diamond-growing plant, and high-end players in the jewellery sector have begun not only to accept them, but endorse them.
+Lab-grown green diamonds are primarily produced in Malaysia, China, Russia and some other Asian countries such as Singapore, which houses the world’s largest diamond-growing plant.
+High-end players in the jewellery sector have begun not only to accept them, but endorse them.

 The challenge for both – natural and synthetic – is that diamond jewellery appears low on the list of Milennials’ potential purchases.
 Indeed, demand for diamond rings has stagnated in the US.